eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/sampleInfo/sampleInfo.rst

 valid_data
 ----------

-A boolean indicating whether the data sample contains a change in the value of the instance of is only used to communicate a change in the instance status, e.g., a change in the liveliness of the instance.
+A boolean indicating whether the data sample contains a change in the value or not.
+Samples with this value set to false are used to communicate a change in the instance status, e.g., a change in the liveliness of the instance.
-In the latter case, the data sample should be dismissed as all the relevant information is in the data members of :class:`SampleInfo`.
+In this case, the data sample should be dismissed as all the relevant information is in the data members of :class:`SampleInfo`.

+.. _dds_layer_subscriber_sampleInfo_sampleidentity:

 sample_identity
 ---------------